Local smoothing estimates for bilinear Fourier integral operators: Appendix: Bibliographic Discussion

 \section{Appendix: Bibliographic Discussion}

 The study of the continuity properties for FIOs has attracted considerable attention due to their applications to hyperbolic PDEs.
 Initial inquiries into global $L^p$ boundedness results can be traced to pioneering works from the late 1970s and early 1980s \cite{Asada1978, Peral1980, Miyachi1980}.
 Subsequent research has significantly expanded these results to a wide classes of symbols \cite{Ruzhansky2006, Ruzhansky:Sugimoto, Coriasco:Ruzhansky, Coriasco:Toft2016}.
 A notable line of inquiry involves establishing global criteria for FIOs within H\"ormander symbol classes $S^m_{\rho,\delta}$, specifically by relaxing the traditional $\delta < \rho$ condition in the setting of pseudo-differential operators to allow broader parameter ranges $0 \leq \delta < 1$ and $0 < \rho \leq 1$ \cite{Dos:Santos2014, KenigStaubach, Staubach2021, Staubach, Rodriguez:Lopez2015, Rodriguez:Lopez}.
 This development was partly inspired by analogous results in the theory of pseudo-differential operators, which demonstrated boundedness without the $\delta < \rho$ restriction \cite{Del2006,Hounie}.
+For general pseudo-differential operators on graded Lie groups we refer to the work of the author with M. Ruzhansky and J. Delgado \cite{CardonaDelgadoRuzhansky:Lp:graded}.
 The question of global parametrisation for Lagrangian distributions has also been explored through alternative geometric and analytical approaches \cite{Laptev:Safarov:Vassiliev, Ruzhansky:CWI-book}.
 Additionally, global definitions of FIOs have been formulated in specialised settings, such as on compact Lie groups using the representation theory of these groups \cite{CardonaRuzhansky:MSJ:Japan}.

 The systematic theory of FIOs with complex-phase functions originated from the work of Melin and Sj\"ostrand \cite{Melin:Sjostrand1975}, motivated by constructing parametrices for partial differential operators with complex principal symbols \cite{Melin:Sjostrand1976}.
 This framework has found significant application in several complex variables, where the singular structure of the Bergman kernel can be described via asymptotic expansions involving complex-phase FIOs \cite{Boutet:de:Monvel82}.
 The comprehensive analysis of the Bergman kernel itself represents another major area of study \cite{Fefferman1974, Fefferman1976}.